Fans Wait to get a glimpse of the stars in London's West End

 Tony Rayns being interviewed on the Red Carpet

-Introduced by the festival programme advisor and Korean film aficionado Tony Rayns.
+Introduced by the festival programme adviser and Korean film aficionado Tony Rayns.

 Gang Dong-won on stage